 The Fish Exchange in St. John’s Newfoundland refers to itself as casual dining, but in my books, it’s a bit more upscale.
 That fits right in with my approach to gluten free dining while I’m travelling.
 Rent a place with a kitchen where you can cook most of your meals and go out for a couple of really nice ones.

-Located harborside on Water St. in the heart of St. John’s, the Fish Exchange has an impressive selection of items marked gluten free on regular menu.
+Located harborside on Water St. in the heart of St. John’s, the Fish Exchange has an impressive selection of items marked gluten free on the regular menu.
 Of the 38 menu items listed, 25 of them are “gluten friendly” or can be prepared gluten friendly if you ask.
 How often do you find such choice?

 Warm hues and cool blues combine to create and casual, homey yet modern upscale feel.
 A full wall of huge widows overlooks the St. John’s harbor and punctuates the fresh caught flavors served up from the tiny kitchen.